sana-shaik/100DaysOfCode/README.md

 ## Daily Log
 Day1 - Created a basic Layout of WebPage using HTML&CSS on the Project [The Blue Leopard WebSite](https://github.com/sana-shaik/The-Blue-Leopard-WebSite)
+Day2 - Created a Mobile Version of WebPage using HTML&CSS on the Project [The Blue Leopard WebSite](https://github.com/sana-shaik/The-Blue-Leopard-WebSite)